fumihito/AssetView/README.md

 # AssetView

-AssetView is a Rust desktop image viewer.
+AssetView is a quick desktop asset viewer for Windows.

 This repository is intended to be built from a WSL2 Ubuntu environment.
 The normal workflow uses the provided `./build` script, which cross-compiles